 Ecological condition commonly refers to the state of the physical, chemical, and biological characteristics of natural ecosystems, and their interacting processes.
 Many human land uses affect ecological condition, through vegetation removal or alteration, stream diversion or altered natural hydrology, introduction of non-native and invasive species, and others.
 Landscape condition assessments apply principles of landscape ecology with mapped information to characterize ecological condition for a given area.Since human land uses - such as built infrastructure for transportation or urban/industry, and land cover such as for agriculture or other vegetation alteration – are increasingly available in mapped form, they can be used to spatially model inferences about ecological condition.

-Biodiversity conservation demands approaches to inventory, assessment, and monitoring that span a range of spatial scales; from national to regional landscapes to local sites.
-At national scales, we document trends in habitat extent and ecological condition in order to measure progress of regulatory regimes and inform national conservation investments.
+Biodiversity conservation demands approaches to inventory, assessment, and monitoring that span a range of spatial scales; from continental to regional landscapes to local sites.
+At continental scales, we document trends in habitat extent and ecological condition in order to measure progress of regulatory regimes and inform national conservation investments.
 Conservation planners working in regional landscapes use information on the type and condition of ecosystems and habitats to prioritize sites for protection, contribute to habitat goals, and direct development to minimize conflict.
 At local scales, decisions regarding preservation or restoration require detailed information on particular site conditions.
 All require knowledge of the ecological condition.
 Our task is to ensure that the right information is available across these scales to support good decisions.

 Features & Benefits